 Whilst some might say that Golf just spoils a good walk, for those who now who to swing a club, it can be a great way to spend a day; and with more than 60 courses in the Costa Del Sol area there are lots of top class courses to choose from.

 Party at the Beach Clubs

 As the playground of the rich and famous, is there any surprise that the shoreline of Puerto Banus is lined with beach clubs?!
-Go on a glitzy bar car and check out of few, or find a cabana and make yourself at home for an afternoon (or evening!) with pool parties, DJs and cocktails galore.
+Go on a glitzy bar car and check out of few, or find a cabana and make yourself at home for an afternoon (or evening!) with pool parties, DJs, water sports and cocktails galore.

 And that’s a wrap folks!
 Who knew there were so many incredible things to do in the Costa Del Sol?!
 If you’re feeling all inspired, look for the latest Jet2 Flights here and start planning your perfect Costa Del Sol holiday.

 And if you liked this post, or just want to give the someone the hint to book a Costa Del Sol trip, please share this post on Facebook, Pinterest, Flipboard or Twitter.
 All shares are very much appreciated!

 READY MORE TRAVEL TIPS & INSPIRATION?
 YOU MIGHT BE INTERESTED IN THESE ARTICLES: